Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-VM.md

 ### Language selection

-After successfully installtion the b`language selection` dialogue box will opwn and here select the language `English` and click on `done`.
+After successfully installation the `language selection`  dialogue box will open and here select the language `English` and click on `done`.

 ![image](/pictures/9.png)